Building a Testimony of the Book of Mormon

 Read and Ask

-However, none of those people really knew or had a testimony of what the Book of Mormon was or what it could do for them.
-The people who have taken the time to read it are the ones who really found truth in its pages and they are the ones who began to have a real testimony of why these scriptures matter to them.
+However, none of those people really knew or had developed a testimony of what the Book of Mormon was or what it could do for them.
+The people who have been able to read and experience it really find truth in its pages and discover why these scriptures matter to them.

 Listen to Testimonies of Others